-To provide a good user experience, we have technology and funding arrangements in place to enable instant drawdown of credit by consumers.
-We collaborate with a variety of institutional funding partners such as banks and other institutions, to secure sufficient amounts of funding for credit drawdowns.
-Institutional funding partners are interested in working with us because of the short duration of our credit products, our technology- driven credit assessment capabilities and the diversified credit portfolio with attractive risk-adjusted returns.
+We collaborate with a variety of institutional funding partners such as banks, trust companies, consumer finance companies, asset management companies and other institutions, to secure sufficient amounts of funding for credit drawdowns.
+Institutional funding partners are interested in working with us because of our technology-driven credit assessment capabilities and the diversified credit portfolio with attractive risk-adjusted returns.
 Our strong technological capabilities enable us to seamlessly integrate our system with those of our institutional funding partners, rapidly facilitate transactions and repayment settlements at a massive scale and forecast our funding needs on a real-time basis.
 We do not directly source funding from retail investors.
-Currently, we retain most of the credit risk with respect to the cooperation with institutional funding partners.
-We also utilize our own capital to fund the credit drawdowns to enhance user experience so that they can instantly receive funds after drawdown requests.
-Our longer-term objectives are to primarily leverage external institutional funding and to transfer credit risk to or share it with a diversified group of institutional funding partners.